Bardai24/Alikahmat/README.md

 Developed an application running on a single EC2 instance to perform wine quality prediction using the trained model.
 Program Output: The application provided predictions for wine quality based on input features, allowing users to assess the quality of wine samples.

-Screenshots of the Cluster Creation and EC2 insatnces ( 1 master, 3 slaves)
+AWS EMR Cluster is created with (4)EC2 instances ( 1 master, 3 slaves)
+the master is the one run with hadoop username and run the wine-prediction.py code